D. C. Pavate

+Early life and education

 Pavate was born in Mamdapur a small village next to Gokak town.
 His mother was Shantamma.
 His father was a farmer.
 Pavate completed primary schooling from Mamdapur and high school from Gokak.
 He stood first in B.A Mathematics to Rajaram College, Kolhapur of University of Mumbai then.
 Pavate went to Cambridge to study M.A. in mathematics and earned Mathematical Tripos Wrangler.
 Pavate was married to Girijabai from Salanhalli village near Gokak.

+Career

 After returning from England, Pavate was appointed Educational Commissioner of Bombay-Karnataka.
 In the year 1954, he served as the third vice-chancellor of the Karnataka University, Dharwar and continued until 1967.
 The rapid development of the institution is credited to him.
 In 1967 he was nominated as the Governor of Punjab, where he served till 1973.

 He was cofounder and treasurer of Basava Samithi and helped in drafting the constitution of the organization in 1964.
 He was instrumental in setting up Basava Bhavan, near Vidhana Soudha, Bangalore.
 He authored two books, "My days as Governor" and "My days as educational administrator".